mmaul/clml.tutorials/README.md

 Tutorials for CLML - Common Lisp Machine Learning and Statistics Systems

 ## Tutorials Blog
-All tutorials are availible on the web at

-## Tutorials Blog
 All tutorials are availible on the web at the [clml.tutorials blog]( https://mmaul.github.io/clml.tutorials/)

 ## Available Tutorials